 Spinal Discs can refer pain through your chest wall like a knitting needle.
 Coughing or Sneezing hurts.

 Thoracic Facet Joints refer pain around your rib cage.
 Trunk movements will aggravate or ease your pain.

 Rib Joints send pain down and around your rib cage.
 Pain can increase with coughing, deep breathing and trunk or shoulder movements.

 Back Muscles will generally be more painful in sustained postures, e.g. sitting at a computer.
 These are commonly felt between your shoulder blades and can be relieved by massage.

 What to Do Next?

-As mentioned earlier, if you suspect a heart attack, Call 000 immediately and get to hospital straight away.
-If your symptoms are not heart attack related, consult your physiotherapist for an assessment of your spinal and chest joints and muscles.
+As mentioned earlier, if you suspect a heart attack, Call 000 immediately and get to the hospital straight away.
+If your symptoms are not heart attack related, consult your physiotherapist to assess your spinal and chest joints and muscles.
 Most of your muscular or thoracic and rib joint pain will be relieved after your very first consultation.

 For more information, please consult your doctor or physiotherapist.